 Ellen is the director of consumer outreach and education for the Office of the Attorney General.
 Her mission is to prevent financial harm to Oregonians, especially older adults, Oregonians whose first language is not English, and students with large education-related debts.
 Previously, Ellen worked at the American Bar Association Commission on Law and Aging in Washington, D.C., where she was responsible for research, policy development, advocacy, education and training.
 Ellen received her bachelor’s degree from James Madison College at Michigan State University and a J.D. from Case Western Reserve University School of Law.

-Aaron Knott, Legislative Director
+Kimberly McCullough, Legislative Director

 Michael Kron, Special Counsel to the Attorney General

 Michael serves as special counsel to the Attorney General.
 He advises the Attorney General on a variety of legal issues.
 Previously, Michael practiced law in Juneau, Alaska with a focus on education and civil defense, and was a regular contributor to the Juneau public radio station.
 Michael graduated from the University of Oregon magna cum laude and received a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar and awarded a Hamilton Fellowship.
 Michael also holds a M.A. in English literature from New York University.